cocos-creator/docs-3d-deprecated/en/editor/publish/build-guide.md

     - platform: Build platform
     - the modification times for the engine files.

-5. **build json**: Serialized json is merged based on the json grouping and written to the file system (placed in the `res/import` directory).
-If in release mode, compression is also performed on the `uuid` in the serialized json.
+5. **build JSON**: Serialized JSON is merged based on the JSON grouping and written to the file system (placed in the `res/import` directory).
+If in release mode, compression is also performed on the `uuid` in the serialized JSON.

 6. **General resources copy**: Some of the original resources (rawAssets) in the `library` are copied directly into the `res/raw-assets` folder generated after the build.